rreece/markdown-memo/05-conclusions.md

 Conclusions
 ===============================================================================

-Y'all come back now.
-You hear?
+This project is ment to make writing easier and more productive.

-markdown-memo is developed by [Ryan Reece](http://reece.scipp.ucsc.edu/).
+`markdown-memo` is developed by [Ryan Reece](http://reece.scipp.ucsc.edu/).